I am an applied ecologist who is interested in using decision science to achieve optimal outcomes for conservation.

-My current work involves identifying the drivers of plastic ingestion in seabirds and applying this knowledge to prioritize research efforts on a global scale.
+My ongoing research involves understanding the drivers of plastic ingestion in seabirds and applying this knowledge to prioritize research efforts on a global scale.
 I am also a partner research that seeks to monitor plastic pollution in Canada’s northern waters and to understand the emerging impacts of plastic ingestion on seabirds.
 Another facet of my research examines the efficacy of endangered species legislation, develops decision support tools to improve the efficiency of endangered species recovery programs, and helps clarify when openly publishing biodiversity data does more harm than good.
-By partnering with government agencies, intergovernmental organizations and NGOs I ensure that my research is relevant to policy makers and on-the-ground conservation efforts.
+By partnering with government agencies, intergovernmental organizations and NGOs I ensure that my research is relevant to policy makers and benefits conservation efforts.

 In 2013, I earned my MSc from the University of British Columbia, where I studied the habitat requirements of an endangered species of freshwater fish, under the supervision of Professor John Richardson and Dr. Jordan Rosenfeld.